Welsh language: Legal status

-The measure requires public bodies and some private companies to provide services in Welsh.
+The measure required public bodies and some private companies to provide services in Welsh.
 The Welsh government's Minister for Heritage at the time, Alun Ffred Jones, said, "The Welsh language is a source of great pride for the people of Wales, whether they speak it or not, and I am delighted that this measure has now become law.
 I am very proud to have steered legislation through the Assembly which confirms the official status of the Welsh language; which creates a strong advocate for Welsh speakers and will improve the quality and quantity of services available through the medium of Welsh.
 I believe that everyone who wants to access services in the Welsh language should be able to do so, and that is what this government has worked towards.
 This legislation is an important and historic step forward for the language, its speakers and for the nation."
-The measure was not welcomed warmly by all supporters: Bethan Williams, chairman of the Welsh Language Society, gave a mixed response to the move, saying, "Through this measure we have won official status for the language and that has been warmly welcomed.
+The measure was not welcomed warmly by all supporters: Bethan Williams, chairman of the Welsh Language Society, gave a mixed response to the move, saying,Through this measure we have won official status for the language and that has been warmly welcomed.
 But there was a core principle missing in the law passed by the Assembly before Christmas.
 It doesn't give language rights to the people of Wales in every aspect of their lives.
-Despite that, an amendment to that effect was supported by 18 Assembly Members from three different parties, and that was a significant step forward."

-On 5 October 2011, Meri Huws, Chair of the Welsh Language Board, was appointed the new Welsh Language Commissioner.
+Despite that, an amendment to that effect was supported by 18 Assembly Members from three different parties, and that was a significant step forward.On 5 October 2011, Meri Huws, Chair of the Welsh Language Board, was appointed the new Welsh Language Commissioner.
 She released a statement that she was "delighted" to have been appointed to the "hugely important role", adding, "I look forward to working with the Welsh Government and organisations in Wales in developing the new system of standards.
 I will look to build on the good work that has been done by the Welsh Language Board and others to strengthen the Welsh language and ensure that it continues to thrive."
 First Minister Carwyn Jones said that Huws would act as a champion for the Welsh language, though some had concerns over her appointment: Plaid Cymru spokeswoman Bethan Jenkins said, "I have concerns about the transition from Meri Huws's role from the Welsh Language Board to the language commissioner, and I will be asking the Welsh government how this will be successfully managed.
 We must be sure that there is no conflict of interest, and that the Welsh Language Commissioner can demonstrate how she will offer the required fresh approach to this new role."
 Huws started her role as the Welsh Language Commissioner on 1 April 2012.